OfficeDev/office-js-docs-pr/docs/overview/specify-office-hosts-and-api-requirements.md

 ## Set the Requirements element in the manifest

 The  **Requirements** element specifies the minimum requirement sets or API members that must be supported by the Office host to run your add-in.
 The **Requirements** element can specify both requirement sets and individual methods used in your add-in.
 In version 1.1 of the add-in manifest schema, the **Requirements** element is optional for all add-ins, except for Outlook add-ins.

+> [!WARNING]
- >**Caution:**  Only use the  **Requirements** element to specify critical requirement sets or API members that your add-in must use.
+> Only use the **Requirements** element to specify critical requirement sets or API members that your add-in must use.
 If the Office host or platform doesn't support the requirement sets or API members specified in the **Requirements** element, the add-in won't run in that host or platform, and won't display in **My Add-ins**.
 Instead, we recommend that you make your add-in available on all platforms of an Office host, such as Excel for Windows, Excel Online, and Excel for iPad.
 To make your add-in available on  _all_ Office hosts and platforms, use runtime checks instead of the **Requirements** element.

 The following code example shows an add-in that loads in all Office host applications that support the following:

 -  **TableBindings** requirement set, which has a minimum version of 1.1.

 -  **OOXML** requirement set, which has a minimum version of 1.1.

 -  **Document.getSelectedDataAsync** method.

 ```XML
 <Requirements>